marph91/jimmy/readme.md

 ```

 1. Export/backup notes from your note application
-2. Run `jimmy`, which converts your notes to markdown
+2. Run `jimmy`, which converts your notes to Markdown
-3. Import the result to Joplin/Obsidian or even use any editor like VSCode
+3. Import the result to Joplin/Obsidian or use any editor to view the notes

-For detailed instructions, see the page of the specific format.
+For detailed instructions, see the page of the [specific format](https://marph91.github.io/jimmy/formats/default/).

 ## Quickstart